Marine Conservation Volunteering

 When can I volunteer?

-Volunteers can start and end their programme on any day.
-We highly recommend a 3-4 week minimum stay to experience everything the project and location has to offer.Β
+Volunteers can start and end their programme on any day, although Mondays are preferred.
+We highly recommend a 3-4 week minimum stay to experience everything the project and location has to offer.
+If you need to do your RAID Open Water certification this will take 3-4 days of your first week.

-Once you have had your induction and training (if required), you will then join the other volunteers and researchers on their daily activities.
+Once you have had your induction and done your certification (if required), you will then join the other volunteers and researchers on their daily activities.

 Beginner divers